KeSetTargetProcessorDpc function (ntddk.h)

 void KeSetTargetProcessorDpc( PRKDPC Dpc, CCHAR Number );

-Pointer to the caller's DPC object, which KeInitializeDpc already initialized.
+[in, out] Pointer to the caller's DPC object, which KeInitializeDpc already initialized.

-Specifies the zero-based number of the target processor on which the DPC should be queued and executed.
+[in] Specifies the zero-based number of the target processor on which the DPC should be queued and executed.

 On multiprocessor systems, each processor has its own DPC queue.
 The KeSetTargetProcessorDpc routine specifies which processor's queue the system should use when the driver calls KeInsertQueueDpc or IoRequestDpc to queue a DPC to be run later.